 Vacio is a must-have of every Argentinian Steakhouse.
 “Asado y vacio” is the answer you’ll hear when you ask what beef cuts they serve at a simple Argentine restaurant.

 The vacio cut is the flank muscle around the belly of the animal.
 It is known also as flap meat because of the flap shape of the whole cut.
-It is the bottom of the sirloin, and the continuation of the rib cage in the posterior part of the steer.
+It is the bottom of the sirloin, and the continuation of the rib cage in the posterior part of the heifer or steer.

 The vacio is well marbled, and has firm fiber with a well defined grain, as the muscles of the belly of the cow are subject to substantial effort.
 Because of not being that tender it was underestimated in the era of tasteless filet mignon.
 Now, because of its flavor and its fat, it is rediscovered as one the best Argentinan beef cuts.